 The ninth month in the Islamic calendar is known as the month of Ramadan or Ramazan.
 This holy month is observed as the month of fasting by all Muslims around the globe.
 Observing fasts during this month is considered to be one of the five pillars of Islam.
-Starting from the month’s first sighting of the crescent moon to the next sighting, Ramadan Kareem is celebrated for almost 29 or 30 days.
+Starting from the month’s first sighting of the crescent moon to the next sighting, Ramadan Kareem celebrations last for almost 29 or 30 days.
+This holy month is basically a personification of self discipline where people not only give up on water and food but also spend time in prayers, good deeds, charity and community service which in a way takes them closer to God.

 The month of Ramadan is one of the five fundamental pillars of Islam.
 As ordained by the holy book Quran, this is the sacred month for all the followers of Islam that is marked by various rituals such as month-long fasting, praying, and introspecting.
 It was during this month when Prophet Muhammad received the first doctrines of the Holy Quran.

 Considered the fourth pillar of Islam, the sacred month of Ramazan is based on the principles such as self-reformation, purification of thoughts, helping the needy, and renewing faith.
-As per the Quran, it is the most significant month as Prophet Mohammad received the first verses of the holy text, therefore, the month is considered to be the opportune time to observe fast and offer prayers with great zeal and enthusiasm.
+As per the holy Quran, it is the most significant month as Prophet Mohammad received the first verses of the holy text.
+Hence, the month is considered to be the opportune time to observe fast and offer prayers with great zeal and enthusiasm.

 According to Islam, the good deeds practiced in the month of Ramadan bring prosperity and success.
 Also, it is believed that in the holy month of Ramadan, the gates of heaven are opened and the devils are put in chains.